Trump to announce executive, legislative actions on police reform: sources

 Should police be defunded, Barr told Baier, "You would have increases in vigilantism and increases in chaos in the city."
 Barr added it's "been shown" that more killings would result.

 Research by Harvard economist Roland G. Fryer Jr. has determined that when police pull out of communities, black deaths tend to increase.
-Frey also found no evidence of racial bias in police shootings.
+Frey also found no evidence of racial bias in police shootings; other commentators have argued that police incompetence and corruption, rather than racial bias, could explain violent police encounters.

 And, Zaid Jilani wrote in The Guardian that Baltimore saw a brutal rise in murders after police pulled back there.